DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Network Architecture of DCVNet

 \section{Network Architecture of DCVNet}

 The overall architecture of our proposed DCVNet is illustrated in Fig.~\ref{fig:dcv_pipeline}.
-It consists of three major components: feature extraction for input images, cost volume filtering with a 3D U-Net, and optical flow hypotheses fusion and upsample.
+It consists of two major components: feature extraction for input images and cost volume filtering with a U-Net.
 We will introduce each of them in this section.